-I left corporate life after spending nearly 17 years with The Hartford Financial Services Group and Woodbury Financial Services, Inc., as a Regional Vice President.
+I left corporate life in 2011 after spending nearly 17 years with The Hartford Financial Services Group and Woodbury Financial Services, Inc., as a Regional Vice President.
 I managed as many as 48 financial planners and advisers, in three states, from my home office in Paradise Valley.
 Woodbury Financial is a great firm, and still acts as my broker/dealer, and I continue to work and collaborate with a select handful of advisers.

 Like many corporate workers, I made a change and returned to my prior 13 years of experience working directly with individuals, professionals, and business owners as their financial adviser.
 This is where I can have the greatest impact on people's lives, including: